FDR0903/FDR0903.github.io/_pages/about.md

 ## Research

-My research focuses on effectively combining elements of Mathematics and Machine Learning for financial decision problems in both traditional finance and decentralized finance, with a focus on optimal execution and market making.
+My research focuses on effectively combining elements of Mathematics and Machine Learning for financial decision problems in both traditional finance and decentralized finance, with a focus on transfer learning, deep PDE solving, optimal execution, and market making.

 ## OMI Finance seminar
 I am in the organising commitee of the [OMI Finance seminar ](https://oxford-man.ox.ac.uk/omifinanceseminar/), which aims to discuss and promote academic and industrial work addressing the emerging challenges in finance.
 The seminar focuses the attention on the recent and cutting-edge contributions in economics, microstructure, monetary policy, decentralised finance, and financial technology.
 Contact me if you wish to attend or present.